 Can I feel confident when buying a diamond online?

 Where is the best place to buy a diamond ring online?

 By shopping online you’ll also have a larger selection of well-cut diamonds.
 We’ll dig deep on this topic in this article, but here are some key points.

-We often receive emails from our readers that are hesitant to buy online, despite the fact that they know it will be cheaper.
-For that reason, I think it’s important for me to explain why I understand those concerns, but why we think those concerns are misguided.
+We often receive emails from our readers who are hesitant to buy online, despite the fact that they know it will be cheaper.
+For that reason, I think it’s important to explain why we understand those concerns, but why we think those concerns are misguided.

 When you purchase online, you have the advantage of going at your own pace, cross-referencing (with a site like ours) and checking off all the boxes.
-We are also able to help with somewhat unbiased opinions.
+We’re also able to help with somewhat unbiased opinions.
 While we usually get paid by the online vendors we recommend, we have no reason to recommend one diamond over the other unless it’s the better choice for you.

 The opposite is the case for a retailer.
 When you walk into a store, the less desirable the diamond, the more incentive the owner of the diamond has to sell it.
 Which item would a jeweler prefer to sell you?
-The highly desirable, well valued one that he can sell to anyone?
+The highly desirable, well-valued one that he can sell to anyone?
 Or would they rather sell the less desirable diamond that is dead weight in their inventory box and on their cash flow sheet?

 The truth is that the raw materials for clothing are only a fraction of the total cost of the product.
 That is certainly not the case when it comes to diamonds and diamond jewelry.
 The actual cost of the goods makes up a much larger percentage of the price than in most industries.